 A second part of the research was to find out about gene variants that may be linked to the disease.

-Find out more in the article,
+Find out more in the article, Studying genetic disease: Finding out about the genes.

 Researchers then had to study the data they’d collated to try to find patterns between people's genetic combinations and their dietary preferences.
 For example, patients with a particular genetic combination might all report that a particular food makes their disease symptoms worse.
 The results of this work then led into further research about specific foods for specific people.